DanielCondeLab/WAT-regulation-of-secondary-growth-and-auxin-homeostasis-in-hybrid-poplar/README.md

 ## Overview

-This repository contains the complete computational pipeline to analyze gene expression and functional enrichment in **Populus tremula × alba HAP2** of (poner paper y doi)
+This repository contains the complete computational pipeline to analyze gene expression and functional enrichment in **Populus tremula × alba HAP2** of

 The workflow integrates: